Weisfeiler and Leman Go Measurement Modeling: Probing the Validity of the WL Test: Preliminaries

 \cite{xu2018how} and \cite{Morris2019WeisfeilerAL} show that GCN can possibly distinguish at most as many pairs of graphs or nodes as non-isomorphic as 1-WL.
 (We note that \cite{xu2018how} and \cite{Morris2019WeisfeilerAL} assume that nodes do not have informative features \cite{fuchs2023universalityofneural}.)
-In particular, if 1-WL is inconclusive for ${\cal G}, {\cal G}'$, then $h_{\cal G} = h_{{\cal G}'}$.
-Similarly, if 1-WL is inconclusive for $i, j \in {\cal V}$, $h_i = h_j$ \cite{xu2018how}. \cite{xu2018how} proposes Graph Isomorphism Network (GIN), a GNN architecture that is provably as powerful as 1-WL.
-In other words, if 1-WL can distinguish ${\cal G}, {\cal G}'$ as non-isomorphic within $L$ iterations, an $L$-layer GIN can theoretically (i.e., with appropriate parameters) produce representations $h_{\cal G}$ and $h_{{\cal G}'}$ that are different (and similarly for node isomorphisms). \cite{Morris2019WeisfeilerAL} contributes $k$-GNNs, which are designed such that for $k \geq 2$, if $k$-WL can distinguish ${\cal G}, {\cal G}'$ as non-isomorphic, then a $k$-GNN can theoretically produce distinct representations $h_{\cal G}$ and $h_{{\cal G}'}$ (and similarly for node isomorphisms).
-Maron et al.~\cite{Maron2019InvariantAE} find that higher-order invariant and equivariant GNNs with $k$-th order tensors are as powerful as $k$-WL.
+In particular, if 1-WL is inconclusive for ${\mathcal G}, {\mathcal G}'$, then $h_{\mathcal G} = h_{{\mathcal G}'}$.
+Similarly, if 1-WL is inconclusive for $i, j \in {\mathcal V}$, $h_i = h_j$ \cite{xu2018how}. \cite{xu2018how} proposes Graph Isomorphism Network (GIN), a GNN architecture that is provably as powerful as 1-WL.
+In other words, if 1-WL can distinguish ${\mathcal G}, {\mathcal G}'$ as non-isomorphic within $L$ iterations, an $L$-layer GIN can theoretically (i.e., with appropriate parameters) produce representations $h_{\mathcal G}$ and $h_{{\mathcal G}'}$ that are different (and similarly for node isomorphisms). \cite{Morris2019WeisfeilerAL} contributes $k$-GNNs, which are designed such that for $k \geq 2$, if $k$-WL can distinguish ${\mathcal G}, {\mathcal G}'$ as non-isomorphic, then a $k$-GNN can theoretically produce distinct representations $h_{\mathcal G}$ and $h_{{\mathcal G}'}$ (and similarly for node isomorphisms).
+Maron et al.~\cite{Maron2019InvariantAE, Maron2019Provably} find that higher-order invariant and equivariant GNNs with $k$-th order tensors are as powerful as $k$-WL.
 For a detailed discussion of how expressive power has motivated new GNN architectures, refer to Section V of \cite{Zopf20221WLEI}.
-A few papers have identified shortcomings of $k$-WL with respect to measuring the expressive power of GNNs and proposed fixes or alternative understandings of expressive power (c.f., \S\ref{sec:beyond-wl}).
-For an overview of related works on the representational limits of GNNs, consult \S\ref{sec:content-validity}, based on our survey results and the citation count of \cite{xu2018how}.
+For an overview of related works on the representational limits of GNNs, consult \S\ref{sec:representational-limits}.
+A few papers have identified shortcomings of $k$-WL with respect to measuring the expressive power of GNNs and proposed fixes or alternative understandings of expressive power (cf. \S\ref{sec:beyond-wl}).
+However, we restrict the scope of our paper to $k$-WL to provide a sufficiently thorough treatment thereof within the page limit.
+We further justify our focus on $k$-WL in \S\ref{sec:content-validity}, based on our survey results and the citation count of \cite{xu2018how}.